mvpeppa/Remote-Sensing-Tests-with-Google-Earth-Engine/README.md

     (either using pip install "the library name", or with conda)

  A reminder:
- - to istall all necessary libraries inside the virtual environement you have created, e.g. gee as instructed in https://geemap.org/installation/.
+ - to install all necessary libraries inside the virtual environement you have created, e.g. gee as instructed in https://geemap.org/installation/.